Thursday, December 3, 2015

 Petite Sirloin Steak, Baked Potato with Texas Toast

-We walked to Oh Bryan's Steakhouse where I enjoyed a Petite Steak, Baked potato and Texas toast.
-My husband enjoyed a New York Strip, Baked potato, Texas toast and the salad bar.
+We walked to Oh Bryan's Steakhouse, where I enjoyed a Petite Steak, a baked potato, and Texas toast.
+My husband wanted a New York Strip, a baked potato, Texas toast, and the salad bar.

 Alabama and Auburn Quilts Raffle 3 tickets for $5.00

-There were two quilts hanging on the wall of Bryan’s an Alabama and Auburn.
+Two quilts were hanging on the wall of Bryan's, an Alabama and an Auburn.

 They were being raffled off to raise money for the Belle Mont Mansion.